madisonpubliclibrary/mad-ts-workslip-firefox/docs/README.md

 # MAD-TS Workslip

 | Current Version | Install on Firefox | Author |
 | :-------------: | :----------------: | :----: |
 | <br>0.9         | <br>[Install MAD-TS Workslip][1] | Lucas Schneider<br>Library Page II<br>MPL–Central |

 This extension is developed for the Technical Services department of Madison Central Library in Madison, WI.
 It aggregates data from GetIt and Liblime Koha to streamline acquisitions processing by generating a printable workslip.

+## How to Generate workslip
+1. Open up GetIt, navigate to purchase order line (i.e. purchase order for item).
+2. Right click anywhere in GetIt.
+(I prefer white space)
+3. Click on "Print MAD-TS Workslip"
+4. Wait up to 5 seconds for the browser to open and navigate to Workslip print tab.
+(It will also open up and then close two other tabs as it collects data.)
+5. Workslip tab should automatically close after printing.

+**Note:** There is also the keyboard shortcut [CTRL] + [;] as an alternative to using the context menu (i.e. right-click menu)

+## Other Notes
+Workslip folds in half best when page setup is landscape orientation, scale: 100%.

 ## Explanation of Workslip
 The table below lists what fields are present on the first half of the workslip, where the data is scraped from, and notes about how it's displayed.